 Mark’s grandparents arrived in America a century ago from Ireland and Germany.
 His father, conceived in Galway, was born in Butte, Montana, one month to the day after his great uncle was killed there in a mining disaster.
 The first college graduate in his family, Mark boasts a work resume that most “western stickers” (those determined to stay in Montana at all costs) know all too well: dishwasher, janitor, carpenter, wood cutter, gandy dancer, surveyor, fire fighter, furniture mover, laborer, truck driver, and teacher.

-Mark established Blind Horses Press in 2011 and is currently working on editing and publishing a collection of six poets.
-He lives in Missoula with his wife, Pam, and their two cats, where he teaches poetry for The Missoula Writing Collaborative, The Montana Arts Council, and The 406 Writers’ Workshop.
+Mark established Blind Horses Press in 2011.
+He is currently working on editing Ed Lahey’s posthumous collection of poems, Moving On–Last Poems.
+He lives in Missoula with his wife, Pam, and their two cats, where he writes and teaches poetry while looking for yet another “real job.”